walwalwalides/Meeting4/Meeting4_Mobile/README.md

 `Meeting4_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.

-The App are designed to use UDP or TCP Protocol depending on your requirements.